MarinPostma/octopod/README.md

 Octopod has the concepts of `App` and `Service`. `Services` are containerised application, described using the `ServiceConfig` struct, an app in made one or more `Service`s talking to each over a network.
 All services within an app see each other and are adressable through their service name, thanks to podman built-in DNS.

-Let create a simple `App` consising of a single service:
+Lets create a simple `App` consising of a single service:

 ```rust
 use octopod::{AppConfig, Octopod, ServiceConfig};